fullstackedorg/docs/docs/installation.md

 # Installation

-FullStacked is only accesible from major app marketplaces to ensure secure and reliable binary download and installation.
+FullStacked is only accesible from major app marketplaces to ensure secure and reliable download and installation.

 ## MacOS, iOS and IPadOS